Skip to Content

 Hover over the area between the two activities in the operation and click the component drop zone to open a menu where you can select New Transformation.

-Assuming that you have placed a customers.csv file in the folder of your Dropbox application, you can now deploy and run the project (or just the operation).
+Assuming that you have placed a customers.csv file in an accessible folder in your Dropbox account, you can now deploy and run the operation.

 In the operation log, you should see the operation being received and then successfully completed:

 The new file should be in the root directory with a name similar to dropbox_result_[date]_[time].json.
-If you download and view the file, you will see that it looks similar to this:
+If you download and view the file, it will look similar to this:

 {